Spin-polarized transport and quantum phase transitions in one-dimensional superconductor-ferromagnetic insulator heterostructures: Theoretical model

 and the coupling term

-that merges the three regions together.
-For simplicity, and to avoid the introduction of further inhomogeneities, identical values of $t,\ \mu_\text{BG}$ and $\Delta$ in Eqs. (\ref{eq:H0}), (\ref{eq:HwL}), and (\ref{eq:HwR}) are used.
-This embedding procedure effectively allows us to study the effect of an inhomogeneous Zeeman field of length $L_\text{M}$ into an infinitely-long, and otherwise homogeneous, SE-SC heterostructure with a very low computational cost.
-In practice, we expect this model to be valid in the limit $L_\text{T} \gg \xi$, where $L_\text{T}$ is the total length of the device.
-On the other hand, the positions of the leads, placed at a distance $\Delta L$ from the magnetic region, are dictated by the wavefunctions of the ABS, which localize within the magnetic region.
-The leads cannot be farther than the localization length of the ABS, otherwise there would be no overlap with the charge carriers in the contact zone and no current would be detected.
+that merges the three Hamiltonians $H_0^\text{w}$, $H_\text{I}^\text{w}$, and $H_\text{II}^\text{w}$ together.
+For simplicity, and to avoid the introduction of further inhomogeneities, identical values of $t,\ \mu_\text{BG}$ and $\Delta$ are used in Eqs. (\ref{eq:H0}), (\ref{eq:HwL}), and (\ref{eq:HwR}).
+This embedding procedure allows us to study the effect of an inhomogeneous Zeeman exchange field of length $L_\text{M}$ on an infinitely-long, and otherwise homogeneous, SE-SC heterostructure at a very low computational cost.
+In practice, we expect this model to be valid in the limit where the total length of the device $L_\text{T}$ is $L_\text{T} \gg \xi$.

+Concerning the position of the measuring leads, it is important to realize that due to the localization of the ABS wavefunctions, the contacts cannot be placed too far from the FMI region (i.e., at distances much larger than $\xi$), otherwise there would be no overlap between the ABS and the normal quasiparticles' wavefunctions in the contact zone, and therefore no ABS-mediated current would be detected.